sutta » an » an3 » Aṅguttara Nikāya 3.66

 So diṭṭheva dhamme nicchāto nibbuto sītibhūto sukhappaṭisaṁvedī brahmabhūtena attanā viharatī”ti.

-So they live without wishes in the present life, extinguished, cooled, experiencing bliss, with self become divine.”
+So they live without wishes in this very life, quenched, cooled, experiencing bliss, with self become divine.”

 Chaṭṭhaṁ.